Bayern Munich's 10 most expensive transfers of all time

 After winning the 2020/21 Bundesliga the champions acted quickly to prepare for the defence of their title by plucking another star player away from one of their domestic rivals.

 In this case, they triggered the €42.5 million release clause of RB Leipzig defender Dayot Upamecano, who became one of the most sought-after young players in Europe following his displays in Germany.
-Big things are expected of the young Frenchman.
+The young Frenchman is already an integral part of Bayern's starting lineup.

 2. Leroy Sane - £40.5m (from Manchester City, 2020)